KadeMorton/Xenshana/README.md

 ### Transport

 ### Weapons
+After the High War between the African Concurrence and Zhong Guo Dynasty, an embargo on weapons research was put into effect globally.
+Known as the 1952 Embargo on Research into Technology of a Destructive Nature, or just the 1952 Embargo, it froze weapons tech in place so that any future war would, hopefully be less destructive than the last one.
+It also meant that some people had to find new fields to work in, boosting research and development of technology that the consensus believes to be of social value.

+### Research

 ### Figures
 Below are some of the best known figures from Xarishama, past and present.
 Due to the Dream, past is a relative concept as people can come back to continue the roles they had in life, or take up entirely new ones.